legumeinfo/website-ui-specs/legend-component/README.md

-# Phylotree viewer for gene families (web component)
+# Species legend (web component)

-This is the requirements doc for the species legend web component
+This is the requirements doc for the species legend web component, with labels and interactive dots/symbols.

 ## Specification version
 Version: 0.1.0